ARMmbed/mbed-client/docs/Introduction.md

                                    (const uint32_t)size);
 ```

-For more information on different resource functionalities, please check the API documentation for the M2MObject, M2MObjectInstance and M2MResource classes.
+For more information on different resource functionalities, please check the [API documentation](https://docs.mbed.com/docs/mbed-client-guide/en/latest/api/annotated.html) for the M2MObject, M2MObjectInstance and M2MResource classes.

+#### The Read operation

+The Client API allows setting values to Resources, an array of Resource Instances, an Object Instance or all the Object Instances of an Object (TLV format supported). mbed Device Server can then read these values using the **Read** operation.

-### Write
+#### The Write operation

 The **Write** operation is used to overwrite the value of a Resource, an array of Resource Instances or multiple Resources from an Object Instance.